pacifics/PassDao/README.md

 # Solidity Files

 - DAO.sol:
 Smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.
 Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
 For each proposal, shareholders vote after a set period that can be extent by the creator of the proposal, and during a debate period.
 Approved proposal can be executed after a period predefined in the Dao rules.
-External functions are : NewContractorProposal, NewFundingProposal, NewDaoRulesProposal, ExtentSetPeriod, Vote, ExecuteDecision and RewardContractorTokens.
+External functions are : NewContractorProposal, NewFundingProposal, NewDaoRulesProposal, ExtentSetPeriod, Vote, ExecuteDecision and RewardContractorTokens (for voters).

 - AccountManager.sol:
 The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
 The Dao Account Manager contains the balance of the Dao.
-External functions are : BuyToken (default function for public fundings), Refund (if the public funding is not fueled), UnblockAccount (account are blocked when voting and can be unblocked when the proposal is blocked), Transfer (Dao tokens), TransferFrom (Dao tokens).
+External functions are : BuyToken (default function for public fundings), Refund (if the public funding is not fueled), UnblockAccount (tokenholder's accounts are blocked when voting and can be unblocked when the proposal is closed), Transfer (to transfer Dao tokens), TransferFrom (to transfer Dao tokens).

 - Token.sol:
 Basic, standardized Token contract.
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and the corresponding approval process.
 External functions are : Approve (tokens allowance).

 - Funding.sol:
 Smart contract used for the preliminary funding of the Dao.
 Each Eth address has to be associated with a partner included in the mailing list to become a shareholder of the Dao.
 All Eth addresses can refund for the amount sent and not funded.
-External functions are : IntentionToFund (default function), FundDao, Refund.
+External functions are : IntentionToFund (default function to send Eth to the smart contract), FundDao (to send Eth to the Dao), Refund (to give back the balance to the shareholder).